Watson River (Queensland)

-The Watson River is a river located in Far North Queensland, Australia.
+The Watson River is a river in Far North Queensland, Australia.

 The headwaters of the river rise near the Aurukun Road and flows in a south westerly direction to Watson Crossing and continues through a valley before discharging into Archer Bay near Aurukun along with the Archer River and the Ward River, then onto the Gulf of Carpentaria.
-From source to mouth, the Watson River is joined by four tributaries; descending 40 m over its 92 km course.
+From source to mouth, the Watson River is joined by four tributaries, descending 40 m over its 92 km course.

 The catchment occupies an area of 4679 km2 and is bordered by the Archer River drainage basin to the south.
 The catchment contains large wetland areas with the margins covered in stringybark forests and paperbark lined lagoons that are vital refuges for wildlife during the dry season.